 Section Item Page No.

-Ι Summary of Collective Amounts 1
+I Summary of Collective Amounts 1

 II Introduction 2

 III Financial Statement Notes 4

 IV Required Supplementary Information 9

 V Pension Expense 10

 Schedule

-А Summary of Main Plan Provisions 13
+A Summary of Main Plan Provisions 13

 В Statement of Actuarial Assumptions and Methods 22

+C Deferred Outflows and Deferred Inflows of Resourses 26

-REPORT OF THE ANNUAL GASB STATEMENT NO. 68 REQUIRED INFORMATION FOR THE SCHOOL EMPLOYEES RETIREMENT SYSTEM OF OHIO PREPARED AS OF JUNE 30, 2014
+REPORT OF THE ANNUAL GASB STATEMENT NO. 68 REQUIRED INFORMATION FOR THE SCHOOL EMPLOYEES RETIREMENT SYSTEM OF OHIO PREPARED AS OF JUNE 30, 2015